Derrick Rose: Cleveland Cavaliers (2017–2018)

-On July 25, 2017, Rose signed with the Cleveland Cavaliers.
+On July 25, 2017, Rose signed with the Cleveland Cavaliers, joining forces with LeBron James.
 In his debut for the Cavaliers in their season opener against the Boston Celtics on October 17, 2017, Rose scored 14 points in a 102–99 win.
+In his highest-scoring game for the Cavaliers, on November 4, Rose recorded 20 points in a 130–122 win over the Washington Wizards.
+Four days later, against the Milwaukee Bucks, he suffered an ankle injury, after being fouled by Greg Monroe on a drive to the basket.
 On November 24, 2017, Rose left the team to re-evaluate his future in the NBA.
-His increasing frustration with injuries caused him to question his desire to continue playing.
+His persistent injury issues caused him to question his desire to continue playing.
 He returned to working with the Cavaliers' medical staff in early December in hopes of recovering from a sprained left ankle and bone spurs.
 On January 18, 2018, Rose returned to the line-up after missing more than two months with ankle injuries and scored nine points in 13 minutes in a 104–103 win over the Orlando Magic.